DisasterMasters/TwitterScrape/Scraper/README.md

 4. In you want to save the data to MongoDB, change the `ITEM_PIPELINES` in `TweetScraper/settings.py` from `TweetScraper.pipelines.SaveToFilePipeline` to `TweetScraper.pipelines.SaveToMongoPipeline`.

+5. IMPORTANT!
+There's no space between date and since or until

 ### Other parameters
 * `lang[DEFAULT='']` allow to choose the language of tweet scrapped.
 This is not part of the query parameters, it is a different part in the search API URL
 * `top_tweet[DEFAULT=False]`, if you want to query only top_tweets or all of them